apitestbase/apitestbase.github.io/_docs/en/quick-start.md

 ![System Tray Menu](../../screenshots/install-and-launch/system-tray-menu.png)

-Select `Open ATB` to open API Test Base UI in your default browser (Google Chrome preferred).
+Select `Open ATB` to open API Test Base UI in your default browser.

 ## Ad Hoc Invocation
 If you only want to invoke an API and see its response, just need to create a test step in a test case.